labomics/MINERVA/README.md

 git clone https://github.com/labomics/MINERVA.git
 ```
 MINERVA is implemented in Pytorch framework.
-MINERVA should be run on GPU devices at current version.
+<br>MINERVA should be run on GPU devices at current version.

 # Getting started
 For facilitate quick startup, we provide a demo for preprocessing.
 You can use a test data in Example_data folder.